retreaver/core-api-docs/source/index.html.md

 The API can be used to automate core business processes, but does not currently support all functionality.

-*Please note: this API is currently in the process of being replaced with a better API.*
+*Please note: We're currently working on a versioned replacement for this API.
+This API isn't going away, but soon we'll be promoting the new API and if you bring this one up you'll cause flashbacks and general anxiety.
+If you're building an API, this is a very poor example of what an API should look like.*

+## Version

+This is our *unversioned* API and for sake of clarity we'll refer to it henceforth as:

+`Retreaver Core 0.1`

 ## Multi-format

-The Retreaver API can be accessed by JSON or XML.
+The Retreaver Core API can be accessed by JSON or XML.
 Simply change the file extension and Content-Type header to match your preferences.

 We recommend using JSON since XML is archaic, has high overhead, and is generally awful.